merabetasma/Simple_chatbot/README.md

  It previously supported only PyTorch, but, as of late 2019, TensorFlow 2 is supported as well)

- #Steps:
+ # Steps:

-  ## First, download a pretrained model, we  used a pretrained chatbot model, DialoGPT, BlenderBot
+  1- First, download a pretrained model, we  used a pretrained chatbot model, DialoGPT, BlenderBot and its tokenizer from the Hugging Face Hub, also  you can replace this with your own model

- and its tokenizer from the Hugging Face Hub, also  you can replace this with your own model
+  2- Next,  defined a function(predect) that takes in the user input as well as the previous chat history to generate a response.

-  ## Next,  defined a function(predect) that takes in the user input as well as the previous chat history to generate a response.
+  input: which is what the user enters (through the Gradio GUI) in a particular step of the conversation.

   history: which represents the state, consisting of the list of user and bot responses.
   To create a stateful Gradio demo, we must pass in a parameter to represent the state, and we set the default value of this parameter to be the initial

   value of the state (in this case, the empty list since this is what we would like the chat history to be at the start).

   Then, the function tokenizes the input and concatenates it with the tokens corresponding to the previous user and bot responses.

  response: which is a list of tuples of strings corresponding to all of the user and bot responses.
 This will be rendered as the output in the Gradio demo. history variable, which is the token representation of all of the user and bot responses.

    In stateful Gradio demos, we must return the updated state at the end of the function.

- ## FINALLy,create a Gradio Interface around it.
+3- FINALLy,create a Gradio Interface around it.

 for more details :
    https://www.gradio.app/creating_a_chatbot/